sangramsinghg/berkeley_fintech_module_18_challenge/README.md

 ## Usage

-Please down the project or clone the project using git clone
+Please download the project or clone the project using git clone

-Please execute the following on the command line:
+Please execute the following on the command line in the project directory:

 ```python
 streamlit run pychain.py